 And I saw another sign in heaven, great and marvellous, seven angels having the seven last plagues; for in them is filled up the wrath of God.
 And I saw as it were a sea of glass mingled with fire: and them that had gotten the victory over the beast, and over his image, and over his mark, and over the number of his name, stand on the sea of glass, having the harps of God.
 And they sing the song of Moses the servant of God, and the song of the Lamb, saying, Great and marvellous are thy works, Lord God Almighty; just and true are thy ways, thou King of saints.
 Who shall not fear thee, O Lord, and glorify thy name? for thou only art holy: for all nations shall come and worship before thee; for thy judgments are made manifest. ~ Revelation 15:1-4

-The Mark of the Beast specifically applies to that which demands worship in opposition to the Living God.
+The Mark of the Beast specifically applies to an authoritarian ruler who claims to be deity and demands worship in opposition to the Living God.
 Now notice the following from Revelation 16:

 And I heard a great voice out of the temple saying to the seven angels, Go your ways, and pour out the vials of the wrath of God upon the earth.
 And the first went, and poured out his vial upon the earth; and there fell a noisome and grievous sore upon the men which had the mark of the beast, and upon them which worshipped his image.
 And the second angel poured out his vial upon the sea; and it became as the blood of a dead man: and every living soul died in the sea.
 And the third angel poured out his vial upon the rivers and fountains of waters; and they became blood.
 And I heard the angel of the waters say, Thou art righteous, O Lord, which art, and wast, and shalt be, because thou hast judged thus.
 For they have shed the blood of saints and prophets, and thou hast given them blood to drink; for they are worthy.
 And I heard another out of the altar say, Even so, Lord God Almighty, true and righteous are thy judgments.
 And the fourth angel poured out his vial upon the sun; and power was given unto him to scorch men with fire.
 And men were scorched with great heat, and blasphemed the name of God, which hath power over these plagues: and they repented not to give him glory. ~ Revelation 16:1-9